-Obstructive Sleep Apnea
+Obstructive Sleep Apnea Treatment Q&A

 At Beyond Dental and Implant Center, our dentists are prepared to help you with any issue that might affect your dental health.
 Obstructive sleep apnea, or a unique difficulty staying asleep, is one of many problems that could have surprisingly negative effects on your mouth.
 Many studies have demonstrated that obstructive sleep apnea can often result in weaker teeth and a drier mouth.
-If you think you may have this disorder, we can provide you the expertise you need to get the best oral appliance therapy and, if need be, oral surgery.
+If you think you may have this disorder, we can provide you with the expertise you need to get the best oral appliance therapy and, if need be, oral surgery.
 Through these approaches and the use of a mouthguard or nightguard, we can help you continue to have positive dental health as time goes on.

 For those who sleep solo, it can at first be rather difficult to find out if you have obstructive sleep apnea.
 This is because the most obvious symptom is loud snoring, which you may not be able to determine for yourself without a sleep partner who can tell you about it.
 Another sign is waking up with a headache because your disjointed breathing pattern can result in less and less oxygen reaching your brain.